torryatco/Redesign-spr25/readme.md

 ## Exercise - A Site Redesign

-Our hypothetical company has a site the looks outdated, is not responsive and needs updated content.
+Our hypothetical company has a site the looks outdated, is not responsive and needs to be broken up into multiple pages.

 [Here](http://oit2.scps.nyu.edu/~devereld/session8/app/) is what their site looks like.